MH Wilds

 How to Execute a Perfect Evade

-The exact moment a monster's attack connects
+The moment a monster's attack is about to hit, press

-※Each weapon type has its own conditions
+* Each weapon type has its own conditions

 Perfect Evade Guide